lwijshoff/waldjugend-plugin/README.md

 - Simplifies the customization of theme settings
 - Tailored for the [waldjugend-theme](https://github.com/lwijshoff/waldjugend-theme)
-- Easily modify key visual elements, such as Horst / Ortsgruppe or Landesverband
+- Easily modify key visual elements, such as Horst / Ortsgruppe or Landesverband and footer elements
 - Ensures a consistent look and feel across the site

 ## Installation